sismo-core/sismo-docs/build-with-sismo-connect/tutorials/tuto.md

 }
 </code></pre>

-The `vaultId` enables protection against double spends in an anonymous way.
+The `vaultId` enables protection against double spending in an anonymous way.
 Indeed, if a user generates a second proof from the same Vault, he would not be able to claim the airdrop again since each proof generated from a Vault has the same `vaultId` associated with it.&#x20;

 {% hint style="success" %}
 If you use Impersonation Mode, you will be able to claim the airdrop each time you try  since the `vaultId` is randomized in this mode.